Looking Forward to 2022: New Developments in IoT and Cybersecurity

 You’re probably already using mobile devices and smartphones.
 You may have a smart thermostat and instant video feed of your front porch — even when you aren’t home to see who’s at the door.
-Here’s what else you can expect to see in 2020, and what you can do to keep your personal information safe and secure.
+Here’s what else you can expect to see in 2022, and what you can do to keep your personal information safe and secure in the Internet of Things world.

 An Uptick in Available IoT Devices